-Let’s say you got into an accident and your loved one died because the airbag was too old and didn’t deploy or the crumple zone needed to be six inches larger.
+Let’s say you got into an accident.
+Your loved one died because the airbag was too old and didn’t deploy.
+Or perhaps the crumple zone needed to be six inches larger to protect them.
 I’m absolutely sure you would give EVERYTHING you have to save your loved one’s life.

 One of life’s biggest tragedies is experiencing regret.
 Bad things happen all the time.
 But if you could have done more to help prevent a bad thing or if you did all you could and a bad thing still occurred, at least you could more easily console yourself in the aftermath.

-On July 7, 2018, a New Jersey father and his four daughters were killed after a pickup truck crossed a highway median and struck their minivan in Delaware — leaving only the mother as the only survivor.
+For example, on July 7, 2018, a New Jersey father and his four daughters were killed after a pickup truck crossed a highway median and struck their minivan in Delaware — leaving only the mother as the only survivor.
 The daughters weren’t wearing their seat belts.
 I would not be able to live with myself if my family died and I survived.

 Ideally, you can earn a high enough income to afford the safest vehicle on the market.
 If that’s not possible, it’s worth violating the 1/10th rule in order to get a safer vehicle especially if you have little ones.

 One of the benefits of running a business and owning a 6,000 lb gross weight vehicle or more is that you can deduct the entire cost of the vehicle as a business expense.
 Therefore, if the cost of the SUV is $70,000 and you pay an effective 30% tax rate, your real cost is only $49,000.

 During the first few months of ownership, you will likely feel a mix of excitement and a little bit of buyer’s remorse.
 But over time, this buyer’s remorse dissipates as your vehicle’s utility increases.

 If you have an especially great winter family vacation, your appreciation of your vehicle’s stability through the snowy mountains will go up.
 If you were able to transport clients to a fun boondoggle and won more business as a result, you’ll certainly love your vehicle even more.

 Feeling guilty for paying a lot of money on a luxury car comes from knowing you could have spent your money more productively.

-There’s this 36 year-old lawyer I know who pays $3,500 a month for a one bedroom apartment, yet owns a $38,000 BMW Mini and a $90,000 Porsche 911S.
-He’s always complaining about his finances and his love life.
+There’s this 37-year-old lawyer I know who pays $3,500 a month for a one bedroom apartment, yet owns a $38,000 BMW Mini and a $90,000 Porsche 911 S. He’s always complaining about his finances and his love life.
 Perhaps paying off debt would have been a wiser move.

 If you’ve got a house paid for, your children’s education all covered, and your parent’s long-term care taken care of, you won’t feel guilty buying a car you don’t need.